cpacker/finger-putty/README.md

 For use on OSX 10.8

 Planned features:

-  Additional profiles (Windows 8, Playstation/Xbox, Android)
+> Additional profiles (Windows 8, Playstation/Xbox, Android)
+  Implement GUI using pyobjc / wrap as OSX app

 Known issues:

-  Spoofed user agent OS and Nmap fingerprint OS don't dynamically match

-  Nmap fingerprinting often results in an error (no OS found) rather than profile OS
+> Spoofed user agent OS and Nmap fingerprint OS don't dynamically match Nmap fingerprinting often results in an error (no OS found) rather than profile OS